-Important note: This SCP is a general resource only and should not be relied upon as an exhaustive or determinative clinical decision-making tool.
+Important note: This standardised care process (SCP) is a general resource only and should not be relied upon as an exhaustive or determinative clinical decision-making tool.
 It is just one element of good clinical care decision making, which also takes into account resident/patient preferences and values.
 All decisions in relation to resident/patient care should be made by appropriately qualified personnel in each case.
-To the extent allowed by law, the Department of Health and Human Services and the State of Victoria disclaim all liability for any loss or damage that arises from any use of this SCP.
+To the extent allowed by law, the Department of Health and the State of Victoria disclaim all liability for any loss or damage that arises from any use of this SCP.

-To receive this publication in an accessible format phone 9096 6963, using the National Relay Service 13 36 77 if required, or email <acqiu@dhhs.vic.gov.au>.
+To receive this publication in an accessible format email <acqiu@dhhs.vic.gov.au>.